Flood Risk Management: Fargo-Moorhead Metropolitan Area

 The U.S. Army Corps of Engineers, St. Paul District, rerouted the Wild Rice River through the Wild Rice River Structure March 31.
 Rerouting the Wild Rice River was a major milestone for the Fargo, North Dakota/Moorhead, Minnesota Flood Risk Management Project.
 After three years of construction, Ames Construction, Inc., permanently diverted the Wild Rice River through a gated concrete structure, a project first.
 This reroute will allow Ames to complete construction of a dam embankment across the existing Wild Rice River channel.

-Fargo, North Dakota, and Moorhead, Minnesota, are on the west and east banks respectively of the Red River of the North, approximately 150 miles south of the Canada-United States border.
+Fargo, North Dakota, and Moorhead, Minnesota, are on the west and east banks, respectively, of the Red River of the North and approximately 150 miles south of the Canada-U.S. border.
 The Wild Rice, Sheyenne, Maple and Rush rivers in North Dakota and the Buffalo River in Minnesota also cross the project area.

 Background

 The Fargo-Moorhead metropolitan area is a major health, education, cultural and commercial center.
 The area is prone to flooding.
-The Red River of the North has exceeded the National Weather Service flood stage of 18 feet in 60 of the past 119 years (1902 through 2023), with seven of the top 10 floods occurring in the last 30 years.
-A 500-year event would flood nearly the entire city of Fargo, a large portion of the city of Moorhead and several smaller communities in the area.
-Flooding occurs not only from the rivers but also from large rainfall events that overwhelm storm drainage systems.
+The Red River of the North has exceeded the National Weather Service flood stage of 18 feet in 60 of the past 122 years (1902 through 2024), with seven of the top 10 floods occurring in the last 30 years.
+A 500-year event would flood nearly the entire city of Fargo, a large portion of the city of Moorhead, and several smaller communities in the area.
+Flooding occurs from not only river levee breaching but also large rainfall events that overwhelm storm drainage systems.
 Average annual flood damages are estimated at approximately $238 million.
 Although emergency flood fights have been very successful, the area has a significant risk of catastrophic flooding.

 Status

 The project is a 30-mile, 20,000-cubic foot per second diversion channel in North Dakota with upstream staging.
 A feasibility study was initiated in 2008 and completed in 2011.
-A record of decision was signed April 3, 2012.
-The Metro Flood Diversion Authority, the city of Fargo, North Dakota, and the city of Moorhead, Minnesota, are the non-federal sponsors (NFS).
-The Project Partnership Agreement, executed on July 11, 2016; and, as amended March 2019, limits the federal share to $750 million plus inflation.
+A Record of Decision was signed April 3, 2012.
+The Metro Flood Diversion Authority, the city of Fargo, North Dakota, and the city of Moorhead, Minnesota, are the nonfederal sponsors.
+The Project Partnership Agreement, executed on July 11, 2016, and amended March 2019, limits the federal cost share to $750 million plus inflation.
 The total project cost is currently estimated to be $2,891,771,000.

 Authority

-Water Resources Reform and Development Act of 2014.
-Received new start/construction funding in the fiscal year 2016 work plan.
+This project is authorized under the Water Resources Reform and Development Act of 2014; this project received start/construction funding in the fiscal year 2016 work plan.

 Funding